flutter/plugins/packages/url-launcher/README.md

 A Flutter plugin for launching a URL in the mobile platform.
 Supports iOS and Android.

 ## Usage

-Get this plugin as described [here] (https://www.dartlang.org/tools/pub/get-started).
+To use this plugin, add url_launcher as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ### Example